PrajjwalLyzr/Job-Agent/README.md

 # Job Agent Powered by [Lyzr.ai](https://www.lyzr.ai/)

 **Job Agent** is a Streamlit-based web application that allows users to upload their resume and search for jobs tailored to their skills.
-The app is powered by the [Lyzr](https://www.lyzr.ai/) platform, OpenAI, and Serp API to provide AI-driven job search capabilities.
+The app is powered by the [Lyzr Agent API](https://agent.api.lyzr.app/docs#overview) platform, and Serp API to provide AI-driven job search capabilities.

 ## Features

 - Upload your resume (PDF format).
 - Search for jobs based on your resume using AI.
-- Display job results in a visually appealing card layout.
+- Got the Task status on display
-- Direct links to apply for the listed jobs.
+- Get a mail with the matched jobs
 - Powered by Lyzr, OpenAI, and Serp API.

 ## Prerequisites